HannimalCrackers/Parseltongue/posts/009_praxis_network-analysis.md

 **Discussion**

+This graph is not directional, but it would be interesting to create a second graph showing directionality by color coding the edges for in-degree vs. out-degree centrality.

+We can see clearly that L. Spiro and S. Hockey had the largest bibliographies.

+Loops at a node indicate the author citing themselves.
+Multiple lines connecting the same two nodes indicate multiple citations of pieces by the same author.

+It is easy to see that all of the readings were connected in some way, with the exception of an isolated two-node constellation in the lower left of my graph.
+This constellation represents "The Humane Digital" by T. Burke, which had only one item (which was by J. Scott) in its bibliography.
+Neither T. Burke nor J. Scott authored nor were cited in any of the other readings, so they have no connections to the larger graph.

 **A finding about names**
 Any name changes, such as due to a change in marital status, will appear as two different people.
 This predominantly affects women and, without a corrective in place, could make them appear less central in graphed networks.